 Looking for workouts you can do?
-Click here to check out our workouts if you’re over 50.
+Download the Aaptiv app today for workouts if you’re over 50.

 1. Eat out less.

-“As we age, we are at higher risk for weight gain, due to our metabolism decreasing and hormones changing,” explains Kirsten David, a dietitian with EduPlated.
 “There are also many mental and social barriers over [the age of] 50 that can prevent us from losing weight, as well.
 Start making healthy changes now and form new healthy habits to prevent weight gain from happening.”
 Read on how “health foods” could be causing you to store more body fat.

 2. Add whole foods, protein, fiber, and “good” fat to your diet, especially in the morning.

 According to Health and Wellness Coach Mike Ferreri, food is about 85 percent of the battle when it comes to weight loss—so getting your intake just right matters quite a bit.

 “Consuming a well-balanced diet and eating regularly throughout the day will help with keeping your metabolism high and aid in weight loss,” says David.
 “But be sure to avoid these foods like the plague.”

 “Eating more whole foods, such as high fiber vegetables and fruit, and limiting processed foods will help your body slow down the release of sugar into the bloodstream, which decreases the risk of accumulating extra fat.
 Remember, you can’t eat like you are 20-years-old anymore!
 So, get rid of the junk food in your pantry and make small changes to add more whole foods to your diet.
 The fewer ingredients a food contains, the better it is for your health and weight.”

 You’ll want to make sure that you’re getting enough protein, adds Dr. Keith Ayoob, an associate clinical professor at Albert Einstein College of Medicine.
 He says most people after the age of 50 do typically eat a decent amount of protein, but not always early in the day when they most need it.